Olga Puchkova: 2006: Breakthrough

-In 2006, she made her WTA Tour main draw debut in Hobart, Australia as a qualifier; however she lost in the first round to Mara Santangelo.
+In 2006, she made her WTA Tour main-draw debut in Hobart, Australia as a qualifier; however she lost in the first round to Mara Santangelo.
 Afterwards she tried to qualify for the 2006 Australian Open, but failed.
 She returned to the ITF Circuit and reached another final in Hammond, Louisiana at the end of March.
-She comfortably won the final, beating Andrea Hlaváčková 6–3, 6–4 to win her third ITF title.
+She comfortably won the final, beating Andrea Hlaváčková for her third ITF title.

-Her first WTA Tour main draw win in Birmingham followed in June, beating fellow qualifier Viktoriya Kutuzova.
-She then lost her second round match against fourth seed fellow Russian Elena Likhovtseva.
-Back in the IFF Tour she cruised to the final in Felixstowe's grass tournament, where she turned out to be way too strong for Australian Trudi Musgrave who was beaten by 6–2, 6–1.
+Her first WTA Tour main-draw win in Birmingham followed in June, beating fellow qualifier Viktoriya Kutuzova.
+She then lost her second-round match against fourth seed fellow Russian Elena Likhovtseva.
+Back in the ITF Circuit, she cruised to the final in Felixstowe's grass tournament, where she turned out to be way too strong for Australian Trudi Musgrave who was beaten in straight sets.
 As the second seed in the Bronx, New York, she won yet another ITF title.
-First seed Melinda Czink was already beaten in the first round by Dutch Elise Tamaëla.
-Puchkova herself won all her matches and faced Belarusian Tatiana Poutchek final, which was easily won by Puchkova 6–3, 6–1.
+Top seed Melinda Czink was already beaten in the first round by Dutch Elise Tamaëla.
+Puchkova herself won all her matches and faced Belarusian Tatiana Poutchek in the final, which was easily won by Puchkova.

 After failing to qualify for the Australian Open, Roland Garros and Wimbledon earlier in 2006, she qualified for the US Open, beating Virginie Pichet, Stéphanie Cohen-Aloro and Ryōko Fuda.
 She then faced Marion Bartoli in the first round and was not able to excel against the 26th seed (6–4, 6–0).

-Puchkova reached her first WTA Tour final in Kolkata, India, in September 2006, losing to Martina Hingis (0–6, 4–6), but beating seventh seed Nicole Pratt en route.
+Puchkova reached her first tour final in Kolkata, India, in September 2006, losing to Martina Hingis but beating seventh seed Nicole Pratt en route.
 A week previously she had reached her first Tour singles quarterfinal at the Tier III Bali, Indonesia notching up her first top 20 victory along the way when beating Ana Ivanovic.

-At the end of the season, Puchkova reached her second WTA Tour final in Quebec City, Canada.
+At the end of the season, Puchkova reached her second career final in Quebec City, Canada.
 She lost to Marion Bartoli 0–6, 0–6, becoming the first woman since 1993 to lose by that scoreline in a tour final, although she was injured during the final.